Alexandru Philippide: Renewed public debates

-Alongside Stere, Philippide was a founding member and mentor of Viața Românească magazine, which, according to his own linguistic norms, was written in conscious contrast to the official spelling directives from the Academy.
+Alongside Stere, Philippide was a founding member and mentor of Viața Românească magazine, which, according to his own linguistic norms, was written in conscious contrast to the official spelling directives from the academy.
 In his essays, which appeared in Viața Românească and in Convorbiri Literare, Philippide tried to create a model portrait of the Romanian intellectual.
 His writings were polemical, sharply attacking the leading figures of his time.
 He derided a certain type of "specialist", and insisted that intellectuals needed to focus above all on enrichment through learning.
 His intellectual models had both made their mark prior to Alexandru Ioan Cuza's being deposed in 1866: Timotei Cipariu and Mihail Kogălniceanu.
 Considering he lived in a darker age, the only later scholar he admired was Lambrior, while the quintessential "specialist" for him was Hasdeu.

-Uninterested in adopting others' opinions, with a penchant for discipline and thoroughness acquired in Germany, he became an adept of Stoicism, which accounts for his emphasis on ethical values, above all honesty.
-His devotion to honesty sometimes caused problems in social settings.
+Philippide urged the Viața Românească journalists to write more comedy, arguing that life itself was already providing enough tragedies.
+One of his colleagues there, Mihail Sevastos, reports that, far from being a bookish loner, he "had a zest for life—life with all its manifestations, literary, political, social."
+Uninterested in adopting others' opinions, with a penchant for discipline and thoroughness acquired in Germany, Philippide became an adept of Stoicism, which accounts for his emphasis on ethical values, above all honesty.
+His devotion to plain talk sometimes caused problems in social settings.
 Analyzing his style, particularly as found in his correspondence, philologist Cristina Florescu categorizes Philippide as a late Romantic, displaying "impetuosity, idealism, a longing for a vanished time, imprudent and abrupt gestures", his flourishes meshing with his "elevated consciousness of Romanian realities".
 She suggests that his spirit, in order to face a society he often shunned, took refuge in humor.
 His primary weapon was irony: "whether acidic or gently sentimental, frequently hilarious but even more often stinging".
 His blend of satire, humor and irony made for a highly specific writing style.
 However, as argued by his friend Gheorghe T. Kirileanu, his speeches were uplifting, "stirring up inside you, in the deepest parts of your soul, the pleasure to work and live."
 According to Kirileanu, Philippide was cheerful only "because he wants to make others happy"; his scatological jokes, however, were perfectly suited to annoy "the delicate aristocrats", Simion Mehedinți and Matei B. Cantacuzino.